Tomtomgo/raspberry_livestream/README.md

 ## Installing the necessary software

-Everything here should be done on the Raspberry Pi (as opposed to on your computes).
+Everything here should be done on the Raspberry Pi (as opposed to on your computes) unless stated otherwise.

 ### Basics